TrueBlocks/create-local-app/DEVELOPING.md

 ## Creating Custom Templates

-The `create-local-app` tool supports creating custom templates from existing projects using the `--reverse` mode.
+The `create-local-app` tool supports creating custom templates from existing projects using the `--create` mode.
 This allows you to capture your project structure and configurations as reusable templates.

 ### Creating a Template from Your Project